tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 **Last Updated:** May 2020

 In this tutorial you will add a REST API endpoint to the Earth Engine app.
-This will provide a programmatic access point to the data hosted by your app.
+The REST API will provide a programmatic access point to the underlying ``get_time_series_from_image_collection`` method.
+This is the same method that is used retrieve the time series for the plot at an area of interest capability of the Viewer page.
 Topics covered in this tutorial include:

-* REST APIs in Tethys Apps
+* :ref:`tethys_rest_api` in Tethys Apps
-* Django REST Framework
+* `Django REST Framework <https://www.django-rest-framework.org/>`_ in Tethys
 * Token Authentication
 * Controllers in Multiple Files
-* Developing REST APIs with Postman
-* REST APIs
-* API Tokens
-* `Django REST Framework <https://www.django-rest-framework.org/>`_ in Tethys
-* Debugging REST APIs using `Postman <https://www.postman.com/>`_
+* Developing REST APIs with `Postman <https://www.postman.com/>`_

 0. Start From Previous Solution (Optional)
 ==========================================